-NOTE 3: Step 5 does not prohibit the Roaming Intermediary to initiate any further signalling corresponding to the received HTTP response.
+NOTE 3: Step 5 does not prohibit the RI to initiate any further signalling corresponding to the received HTTP response.

-The procedure is analogous if the Roaming Intermediary detects an event that is required on NF beyond the other Roaming Intermediary.
-In this case the request is routed via the other Roaming Intermediary to the pSEPP.
+The procedure is analogous if the RI detects an event that is required on NF beyond the other RI.
+In this case the request is routed via the other RI to the p-SEPP.